barakpinchovski/dreamers/readme.md

     1. Click the plus button.
     1. Add the name and the URL of the resource, then check the checkboxes of relevant editors for the resource.
     1. Refresh the page
+    1. ** List of resources is saved per browser. i.e. If you create the list on Chrome it won't be available in Incognito mode or other browsers (Edge, Firefox, etc.).
   1. Enjoy, you're all set!

 ### Features
+##### v1.1
+- TBD
+    - Code optimization
+    - Accessibility implementation
 ##### v1.0
 - Resizeable panes
 - Code editors